idelfrides/LearningReactJS/REACT_COURSE_NOTES.md

+# ReactJS
-# React JS Library for front-end Development.
+#### A Library for front-end Development.
 #### React JS Course

 **Started Date:** 2023-07-20

-**Finished Date:** 2023-08-26
+**End Date:** 2023-08-04

 ## About
-This project is the conceptual parte of React Course, ReactJS is Library for front-end Development.
+This project is the conceptual part of React Course I made by @matheusbattist.
+ReactJS is Library for front-end Development.
-I dedicated my life during one month and six days learninhg and praticing React JS and I hundestand this is only the begining of my journey to solidify that hard skill .
+I dedicated my life during one month and six days ( including the second part of course ) learninhg and practicing ReactJS and I hundestand this is only the begining of my journey to solidify that hard skill .

+This project also has been used by me to  `learn` and  `train` ReactJS.

 ## `CLASS 1` - INTRODUCTION TO REACT